engmvsouza/bolao-copa-2026/README.md

 # Bolão do Vini

-Site de bolão para a Copa do Mundo 2026 - com Bizum para pagamento.
+Site de bolão para a Copa do Mundo 2026